 3. Observational constraints on the TCRE

-The CO2-fe metric allows us to extend the TCRE behaviour of a CO2-only emissions scenario to multi-gas emissions scenarios.
-This is demonstrated most clearly in figure 1f, where the typical depiction of the TCRE relationship is reproduced for each scenario.
-CO2-fe emissions produce a near-linearity to temperature response and much better represent the relationship between warming and cumulative emissions than the CO2-only lines.
-This replicates the results found by Leach et al.4 in their figure 2, where an equivalent calculation is completed over the AR5 scenario database.
-The TCRE represents a key climate parameter both with regards to the understanding of the physical climate response to human actions and regarding effective policy design in the near-future.
-This makes it the attention of significant research effort over recent years6,16[add more refs. here!] aiming to reduce the uncertainty range from the previous assessment in IPCC’s AR5 (0.8-2.5 ℃/TtC for the 5-95th percentile range).
-In the section above, we have demonstrated the TCRE concept can be extended to multi-gas scenarios with the correct choice of metric.
-Having shown the continued utility of the TCRE for scenarios computed using the CO2-fe metric, we now consider the uncertainty range of the TCRE.
+The CO2-fe metric allows us to extend the linear relationship between cumulative emissions and warming that is observed in CO2-only emissions scenarios to multi-gas scenarios, demonstrated clearly in fig. 1d and fig. 2 of ref.
+[Leach et al], where an equivalent calculation is applied to the AR5 scenario database.
+The constant of proportionality, or TCRE, represents a key climate parameter both with regards to the understanding of the physical climate response and effective policy design in pursuit of a global temperature goal.
+This makes it the focus of significant research effort over recent years6,16[add more refs. here!].
+In the section above, we have demonstrated the TCRE concept can be extended to multi-gas scenarios using the TCRE.
+We now consider how CO2-fe emissions can be used to investigate the TCRE itself by comparing total anthropogenic warming with total cumulative CO2-fe emissions over the historical record.
+Previous estimates [Gillett et al, 2013] have compared cumulative CO2 emissions with warming attributable to CO2, but the fractional uncertainty in the latter is higher than uncertainty in total anthropogenic warming, suggesting this is a potentially useful complementary approach.

+EDITS END HERE

 To explore the range of TCREs we use the FaIR simple climate model to find most-likely histories for the global temperature anomaly given a number of possible RFs as input.
 Using a 1000-member ensemble of equiprobable RF timeseries split component-by-component[!Piers RF ensemble!] we can compute the most-likely anthropogenic and natural contributions to the observed temperature anomaly since pre-industrial.
 Throughout, temperature observations are based on a 4-dataset mean as in the IPCC SR15 Chapter 1 text (HadCRUT3, Cowtan-Way, NOAA and GISTEMP; re-baselined to common reference period 1850-1900 and mean taken for each month).